Lou Reed said it best:

 You just keep me hanging on

 When I opened the blinds this morning, gray light poured into my bedroom with no tinge of a golden orange.
 In other words, it was a cloudy day.
 Regardless, temperatures were slated to reach about 50º F which was well within the range of taking my little girl out for the day.
-The question poised was, what do I do with her?
+The question posed was, what do I do with her?
 I scoured the web for ‘things to do in the Hudson Valley with kids.’
-There are a few things; there’s Chuck E. Cheese, The Mid Hudson Children’s Museum and Poughkidsie, all of which are located in Dutchess County, NY in the Hudson Valley.
-Although I’m on the other side of the river in Orange County, NY my plan was two-fold: First, take my daughter out, show her a good time and, second, try to hit up a vinyl record shop along the way for a “few minutes” and see what I can ‘dig’ up.
+There are a few things; there’s Chuck E. Cheese, The Mid-Hudson Children’s Museum, and Poughkidsie, all located in Dutchess County, NY in the Hudson Valley.
+Although I’m on the other side of the river in Orange County, NY my plan was two-fold.
+First, take my daughter out, show her a good time and, second, try to hit up a vinyl record shop along the way for a “few minutes” and see what I can ‘dig’ up.
 Chuck E. Cheese was out – we’ve been there more times than I can count (3 times?) and end up spending way too much money there.
-We’ve gone to the Mid Children’s Museum before so I kind of wanted to take her somewhere new.
+We’ve gone to the Mid Children’s Museum before so I wanted to take her somewhere new.
 Poughkidsie was it, then!

-The plan was set.
-We got up, got dressed and the day stated with some pancakes and eggs for breakfast.
+The plan was set!
+We got up, got dressed and the day started with some pancakes and eggs for breakfast.
 Then, as we were getting ready to head out she says to me, “Daddy, I want to see Star Wars!”
-I mean, come on, how can I can say no to that?
+I mean, come on, how can I say no to that?
 (Note: at the time of writing this would be her third time watching Star Wars: The Force Awakens – I adore her!
-I put on the Bluray and the film commenced.
+I put on the Bluray, and the film commenced.
 Two hours later, I went online to get the directions to Poughkidsie and find out that it’s closed today!
-Why, I shout to the heavens!
+Why I shout to the heavens!
 What an absolute bummer.
 Plan B, time to look for a Plan B. Then, it came to me like a vision sent forth from up above.
 A place where I can do an array of things in one place without going all over the Hudson Valley.
 Photos don’t do this place justice, but, I opted to go back to my old stomping grounds, New Paltz, NY.
-It was here where my wife and I first met, actually!
-We lived there for about six years and it is still considered home to us.
+It was here where my wife and I met!
+We lived there for about six years, and it is still considered home to us.

-We scurried across the street to Inquiring Minds Bookstore – another fantastic bookstore right across the street!
+We scurried across the street to Inquiring Minds Bookstore – another wonderful bookstore right across the street!
 There’s an actual playroom for kids where they can hang out and play with an assortment of toys while parents go around and shop for books, not that I would ever condone leaving your child unattended.
 Still, the option is there!
-By this point, my daughter was wearing thin and her faced showed it.
-That’s what happens when you opt to watch Star Wars instead of a much needed nap!
+By this point, my daughter was wearing thin, and her face showed it.
+That’s what happens when you opt to watch Star Wars instead of a much-needed nap!
 She was like a bat out of hell and wanted out!
 But, before leaving, I simply had to buy something for her.
 She picked whatever she wanted and just threw it at me.
 Buy this!
 I was not going to argue with her this time – she won.